-We update these resources once each year, so you may find that some deadlines have passed.
-Click through to each opportunity to find the most recent application information straight from the source!
+We update this post once a year, so you may find some deadlines have passed or been affected by COVID-19.
+Click through to each opportunity to find the most recent application information straight from the source.

 When you find yourself with a big, time-consuming writing project to pursue, your love of words alone might not pay the bills.

 That’s when grant money can swoop in to save the day (and your budget).

 Plus, if you find you enjoy writing grant applications, grant writing can be a lucrative niche as well.